calliope-project/euro-calliope/templates/README.md

 calliope run ./continental/example-model.yaml
 ```

+## Customise

+The pre-built models are examples and very likely require customisation to fit your purpose.
+Once you've managed to run them, it's a good point in time to learn about [customisation options in euro-calliope](https://euro-calliope.readthedocs.io/customisation).

 ## More information

-For more information on euro-calliope and how to use and modify the models, see [euro-calliope's](https://euro-calliope.readthedocs.io) documentation.
+For more information on euro-calliope and how to use and modify the models, see [euro-calliope's documentation](https://euro-calliope.readthedocs.io).

 ## License and attribution